4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 What do you want from your employees–more work?
 Better work?
 For more of them to go the extra mile?

-Luckily for us, decades of research reveal the key to obtaining all of this: gratitude.
-Gratitude in the workplace is associated with high productivity, overall job satisfaction, reduced stress, and an elite set of qualities known as organizational citizenship behaviors.
+Decades of research reveal the key to obtaining all of this: gratitude.
+Gratitude in the workplace is associated with high productivity, engagement, and reduced stress.
+It also encourages that elite set of qualities known as organizational citizenship behaviors.

 How to create a culture of gratitude at work